What to see in a day

-From Beverello take a hydrofoil to Sorrento.
-If you are lucky, you'll arrive in Sorrento in time to board the hydrofoil to Positano (the service operates only in the summer season).
+From Beverello take a high speed ferry to Sorrento.
+If you are lucky, you'll arrive in Sorrento in time to board the high speed ferry to Positano (the service operates only in the summer season).
 If you are unable to catch the boat, you will need to go to Sorrento's railway station (by local bus or taxi), where the main stop for buses heading to Positano is located.

 Tours and transfers all over Campania region

 Beautiful jewels which embody the legendary romance of Positano.